 If you hit any beaches mentioned above, do not get everything off without taking a good look around you first.
 You should be fairly safe if there are other nudists (or nobody) about.
 But should a group of elderly nuns and a large gathering of young schoolchildren enjoy the beach nearby it might be unwise to strip off in front of them.
 Let common sense prevail - bearing in mind that a complaint may lead to a run-in with the law.

-Secondly - act naturally, do not flaunt yourself or engage in anything that might be interpreted as "sexually suggestive" or lewd behavior.
+Secondly - act naturally, do not flaunt yourself or engage in anything that might be interpreted as "sexually suggestive" or lewd behaviour.
 Let alone with a partner.

 And finally - be aware that any rustling hedges might indicate wildlife as well as curious natives.
 With even topless tanning being rarely seen in Ireland you should get used to becoming an instant attraction to inquisitive (male) eyes.